7 Powerful Reasons to Hire a Workers’ Compensation Attorney After a Work Injury in California

 • Michael Burgis & Associates, P.C

-In 2020, almost 2.7 million nonfatal injuries happened in the workplace.
-Workplace injuries occur regularly, from slips and fall to illnesses to overexertion and muscle strains.
+In 2020, nearly 2.7 million nonfatal workplace injuries occurred.
+Workplace injuries occur regularly, ranging from slips and falls to illnesses, overexertion, and muscle strains.

-In theory, getting compensated for your expenses after getting hurt on the job should be easy.
-If you get injured at work, you file a workers’ comp claim and get your medical bills and lost wages paid for easily.
+Getting compensated for your expenses after getting hurt on the job should be easy.
+If you get injured at work, you can file a workers’ compensation claim and have your medical bills and lost wages easily covered.
 In reality, though, this is often not the case.

 A workers’ compensation attorney can help you navigate this complex and confusing process.
 Read on to learn more about why you should hire an attorney after an injury at work.